cadia-lvl/ELECTRA-base-NER-API/README.md

 This project is a minor modification to https://github.com/ditadi/ner

-A dockerized and deployable Named Entity Recognition tool for Icelandic, using a faster IceBERT model, but also offers the possibilty of using a combination of 4 Transformer models that together achieve a better F-Score on the test set for the MIM-GOLD-NER corpus, which all of them were fine tuned on.
+A dockerized and deployable Named Entity Recognition tool for Icelandic, using the [IceBERT](https://huggingface.co/mideind/IceBERT-igc/tree/main) model, which also offers the possibilty of using a combination of 4 Transformer models that together achieve a better F-Score on the test set for the MIM-GOLD-NER corpus, which all of them were fine tuned on.

 1) Make sure that Docker is properly installed